TroyCode/go_home_time/README.md

 Watste your time, waiting for get work off woth nyan cat

 ## How to use
-Open index.html with parameter hh and mm `http://localhost/index.html?hh=18&mm=30 `
+Open index.html with parameter hh and mm, default time is 18:00 `http://localhost/index.html?hh=18&mm=30 `

 have fun!